camunda/camunda-platform-get-started/go/README.md

 export ZEEBE_CLIENT_SECRET='[Client Secret]'
 export ZEEBE_AUTHORIZATION_SERVER_URL='[OAuth API]'
 ```

+When you create client credentials in Camunda Platform 8, you have the option to download a file with the lines above filled out for you.

 If you are using a self managed Camunda Platform 8 cluster, you create the default
 client and have to disable security.